A Walter Ulric Story

 “What are ‘vibes’?” inquired Nate.

-“My brain is… special,” said Conrad.
+“My mind is… special,” said Conrad.
 “I can sense things going on in the spiritual dimension.”

 “Cool!” said Willow, obviously enthused.

 Lighting a cigarillo, I resumed my examination of the main floor.

 “Smoking is very bad for you,” said Nate.